Division of Student Success

 Kennesaw State University Alumni Association (KSUAA)

 Chartered in 1978, the Kennesaw State University Alumni Association, Inc. is a nonprofit, educational corporation.
-The association places particular emphasis on and concentrates the majority of its energies and resources toward providing programs and services for alumni, fostering institutional pride, developing and enhancing KSU’s public image and meeting needs by raising and administering funds for educational purposes at Kennesaw State University.
+The association places particular emphasis on and concentrates the majority of its energies and resources toward providing programs and services for alumni, fostering institutional pride, developing and enhancing KSU’s public image and supporting/promoting the traditions at Kennesaw State University.
 The Association and Office are responsible for all outreach to KSU alumni, i.e. anyone who successfully matriculated through one semester at KSU or one of its predecessors (Kennesaw State College, Kennesaw College, or Kennesaw Junior College).
-In order to receive the full range of benefits and access to resources, alumni must financially support the Alumni Association on an annual basis.
-Consistent annual donors to the Association are designated as Active Alumni.

 Student Activities & Budget Advisory Committee